tomneep/blue/docs/index.rst

 ====================================================================

+Blue exists as a single python file, containing a single class, :py:class:`Blue`. :py:class:`Blue` uses the power of :py:mod:`pandas` and :py:mod:`numpy` leading to a relatively simple implementation.
+:py:mod:`blue` requires Python 3.6 due its use of two particularly delicious language features: the matrix multiplication operator `@` and f-strings.
+:py:mod:`blue` doesn't use f-strings extensively and so could be made to work with Python 3.5, but hey, why use 3.5 when you can use 3.6!

-Blue exists as a single python file, containing a single class, :py:class:`Blue`.
-Using blue to get a combined result is straight-forward, the difficult part is making you measurements and assigning correlations between the uncertainties of those measurements.
+Using :py:mod:`blue` to get a combined result is straight-forward, the difficult part is making you measurements and assigning correlations between the uncertainties of those measurements.
 Once this has been achieved one can construct an instance of the :py:class:`Blue` class to find the combined result